likholat/openvino_android/README.md

 * Try to run default application
 ![image]()

-7. Add the image output from the camera to the application
+8. Add the image output from usb webcam to the application

 * Connect webcam to Raspberry PI via USB